jmerle/competitive-companion/README.md

 cd competitive-companion

 # Install the dependencies
-yarn
+pnpm install

 # Decide what you want to do next

 # Build the code to the build/ directory
-yarn build
+pnpm build

 # Build the code automatically when the source changes
-yarn watch
+pnpm watch

 # Lint the extension for possible mistakes
-yarn lint
+pnpm lint

 # Package the extension to a zip file
-yarn package
+pnpm package

 # Launch a Firefox instance with Competitive Companion loaded into a temporary profile
 # Automatically re-compiles the code when the source changes
 # Automatically reloads the extension in the Firefox instance when the code is re-compiled
-yarn dev:firefox
+pnpm dev:firefox

 # Does the same as dev:firefox but with Chrome, with the exception that the extension is not automatically reloaded
 # You'll have to manually go to chrome://extensions and click on the reload button on the Competitive Companion entry
-yarn dev:chrome
+pnpm dev:chrome
 ```

 ## Testing
-To run the tests, use `yarn test`, or `yarn test:no-headless` to run tests with the Chrome instance visible.
+To run the tests, use `pnpm test`, or `pnpm test:no-headless` to run tests with the Chrome instance visible.
 All other arguments are automatically passed on to Jest.

 ## Mozilla reviewers
 The information provided below is meant for Mozilla volunteers.

 Software versions used:
 Node.js: 18.15.0
-Yarn: 1.22.19
+PNPM: 8.3.1

 Third-party libraries that can be found in the minified extension:
 - [nanobar 0.4.2](https://github.com/jacoborus/nanobar/blob/v0.4.2/nanobar.js)